Bowel changes after bowel cancer treatment

 About bowel late effects

 Your bowel habits may not go back to the way they were before treatment.
-But over time, bowel symptoms usually become less troublesome.
+But over time, bowel symptoms usually become easier to live with.
 Most people find they get into a new routine that becomes normal for them.
-This can take a year or more.
+This can take 1 year or more.

-If you have ongoing bowel problems, or any of the symptoms listed below, there are many things that can help.
+If you have ongoing bowel problems, many things can help.
 Your doctor or specialist nurse can give you advice.

 Symptoms of bowel changes